rosspalmer/Spec-Kit/README.md

 # Spec-Kit

-Linux based shell script library for analyzing hardware.
-Common unix CLI tools are used to pull hardware information to be saved as structured text files.
+Simple library for analyzing hardware using common :inux CLI tools to pull hardware information to be saved as structured text files.
 These files are archived into zip files with the specified computer ID as the file name.